Killer Mike: 1995–2005: Early career

-In 1995, Killer Mike briefly attended Atlanta's Morehouse College, where he met producers The Beat Bullies and eventually Big Boi of Outkast.
+In 1995, Render briefly attended Atlanta's Morehouse College, where he met producers The Beat Bullies, and soon met rapper Big Boi of Outkast.
 His music debut was a feature appearance on Outkast's "Snappin' & Trappin'" from the 2000 album Stankonia, followed by their 2001 single "The Whole World", which won the 2002 Grammy Award for Best Rap Performance by a Duo or Group.
-He was featured on several other tracks that year, including "Poppin' Tags" from Jay-Z's The Blueprint 2.
+He was featured on several other tracks that year, including the Jay-Z's song "Poppin' Tags" from his album The Blueprint 2, where he guest performed alongside both Big Boi and Chicago rapper Twista.

-In 2003, Killer Mike released his debut studio album, Monster, while being managed by Dayo Adebiyi and Al Thrash of Own Music.
-The album's lead single was "Akshon (Yeah!)", which featured Outkast on guest vocals.
-A remix of "Akshon (Yeah!)" was included on the soundtrack of EA Sports' video game Madden NFL 2004.
-The album's second single was "A.D.I.D.A.S.", featuring Big Boi and Sleepy Brown, which peaked at number 60 on the US Billboard Hot 100.
-It is Killer Mike's highest-charting single to date as a lead artist.
+In 2003, Render released his debut studio album, Monster, while being managed by Dayo Adebiyi and Al Thrash of Own Music.
+The album's lead single, "Akshon (Yeah!)", featured both Outkast members as guest performers.
+A remix of the song was included on the soundtrack of EA Sports video game Madden NFL 2004.
+The album's second single was "A.D.I.D.A.S"., featuring Big Boi and Sleepy Brown, which peaked at number 60 on the US Billboard Hot 100.
+It remains Render's only single to enter the chart as a lead artist.

 Following the release of his own material, he appeared on "Flip Flop Rock" and "Bust" on the Speakerboxx half of OutKast's Speakerboxxx/The Love Below double album.
 He appeared on "Southern Takeover" with Pastor Troy on Chamillionaire's album The Sound of Revenge.
-Killer Mike appeared alongside T.I. on the song "Never Scared" by Bone Crusher on his album AttenCHUN!.
+Render appeared alongside T.I. on the song "Never Scared" by Bone Crusher on his album AttenCHUN!.
 It peaked at #26 on the Hot 100, becoming Mike's second top 40 hit ("The Whole World" being the first).
 The song was used on the Madden NFL 2004 game soundtrack and by the Atlanta Braves for their 2003 season.